 Screening plans should be individualised for CHEK2 carrier women where a validated risk prediction tool (e.g. CanRisk) places them at high risk, and should include annual MRI or mammogram.

-Selective oestrogen receptor modulators (SERM), such as tamoxifen and raloxifene, have been shown to reduce the risk of oestrogen receptor-positive breast cancer in women identified to be at increased risk.r To date studies have not included enough CHEK2 gene pathogenic variant carriers to determine if it is effective for primary prevention in this population.
+Selective oestrogen receptor modulators (SERM), such as tamoxifen and raloxifene, have been shown to reduce the risk of oestrogen receptor-positive breast cancer in women identified to be at increased risk.r To date studies have not included enough CHEK2 pathogenic variant carriers to determine if it is effective for primary prevention in this population.
+Studies show a stronger association between CHEK2 pathogenic variants and ER+ breast cancer in comparison to ER- or triple negative breast cancer.rr

 In view of the potential side effects, risk-reducing medications should be discussed with an experienced medical professional to determine the relevant risks and benefits in an individual pathogenic variant carrier.
-See COSA medication to lower the risk of breast cancer: clinician guide.
+See COSA - Medications to lower the risk of breast cancer: clinician guide.

 Increased risk of other cancer types has been suggested (including cancer of lung, colon, papillary thyroid, prostate, and testicular germ cell tumours) but more research is required as data are conflicting.
 Screening and advice should be based on the family history of these cancers.r